 - Sales teams can identify new vertices to target and plan around seasonal sales cycles.

 - HR teams can analyze employee performance and engagement.

 - Finance teams can monitor the financial health of the organization in near-real-time (there’s no need to wait for quarterly or annual reports)

 6. They monetize their data through premium analytics to their customers

-UPS lets all its Business customer access in-product dashboarding where they can access the performance of past deliveries.
-This is also a way for UPS to defend the value it creates for its Business customers.
+UPS lets all of its business customers access in-product dashboarding where they can access the performance of past deliveries.
+This is also a way for UPS to defend the value it creates for its business customers.